LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 Host-config files
 ^^^^^^^^^^^^^^^^^^^

-We use host-config files to make building the Toolkit more automatic and easily reproducible.
+We use host-config files to make building Axom more automatic and easily reproducible.
 A host-config file captures all build configuration information used for the build such as compiler version and options, paths to all TPLs, etc. When passed to CMake, a host-config file initializes